Janiana: Florent Schmitt’s Rich, Robust Symphony for String Orchestra (1941)

 Taking a look at the parts for Janiana reveals all sorts of devices that add musical interest — and that take this piece far beyond the realm of “string quartet writ large” – such as numerous divisi, pizzicati, arpeggios, tremolos and trills.

-Too, the melodies and harmonies in this symphony are robust, complex flavors that combine to produce a richness that is all-too-often missing from strings-only scores.
+Too, the melodies and harmonies in this symphony are robust, complex flavors that combine to produce a richness that is all-too-often missing from string-only scores.

 Florent Schmitt Janiana Symphony score page